sweeneyb/policy-presentation-revealjs/slides.md

 ## But Biz Shouldn't Need conftest
 * While userful, this is a tall ask for less technical folks
-* Clould we "cloud" it?
+* Could we "cloud" it?
 * OPA is the engine running as a server

 ---